Kenyan referendum vote brings out fruity colours

 She said that those who have spoken out most about the land clauses are those who have acquired land "in very unfair and unclear ways" and are therefore worried about what will happen to it.

 Whatever the outcome of the referendum, the issue of land will be difficult to address without increasing divisions.

-That will not be easy as politicians have in the past used the issue to ramp up tension when it suited them.'New trajectory'
+That will not be easy as politicians have in the past used the issue to ramp up tension when it suited them.

 Many Kenyans on both sides of the red-green divide agree the new constitution is not perfect, but such a document will always need compromise.

 The reformists see it as a potentially significant step forward for Kenya.

 "The signal getting this passed will send for our country and our people is the idea that you can actually resolve to make a change and get it to happen - that's not to say everything is going to change immediately, but we are starting a journey that perhaps is going to redefine the path that we are following as a nation," said Ms Ndomo.

 "That's really important and one couldn't downplay the significance of that shift - this is an opportunity to choose a different trajectory for Kenya," Ms Ndomo added.

 Considering that Kenyans were suffering under oppressive one party rule not so long ago, the inclusive nature of a referendum is progress.